pvcraven/2020-scams/source/fake_prizes/index.rst

 urging you to read it as people genarally do not like reading long emails.

+.. note:: Do not ignore anything that seems
+          suspecious, do an investiagation before clicking a link or provinding information on a website

 ***2020 Fake Prizes scams stats*** [#f5]_